“I DON’T UNDERSTAND?”

 Job 13:15 Though he slay me, yet will I trust in him: but I will maintain mine own ways before him.

 Verse 15.
 Though he slay me I have no dependence but God; I trust in him alone.
 Should he even destroy my life by this affliction, yet will I hope that when he has tried me, I shall come forth as gold.
-In the common printed Hebrew text we have lo ayachel, I will NOT hope;
+I will NOT hope; One translator renders the verse similar to this: “Lo, there is nether comfort nor hope for me, if he will slay me.”

 This reminds me of those famous works of Simon Peter,